-Idaho's latest "Stay Healthy Guidelines," dated May 11, recommend that employers determine how masks and other protective gear “may be reqiured" in their places of business.
-Boise, Idaho's capital and largest city, dropped its mask mandate in May, as did several other juristictions.
-Gov. Brad Little signed an executive order May 28 restoring local governments' authority to make their own mask rules, reversing a move by Lt.
+"Everyone should wear a mask in public places," the state Department of Health & Welfare recommends.
+Boise, Idaho's capital and largest city, dropped its mask mandate in May 2021, as did several other jurisdictions.
+Gov. Brad Little signed an executive order May 28, 2021, restoring local governments' authority to make their own mask rules, reversing a move by Lt.
 Gov. Janice McGeachin to strip such local control in an order she issued while Little was at a conference out of state.

 Learn more: Read Iowa's COVID-19 prevention guidance.

-Kansas lawmakers revoked the state's mask requirement April 1, hours after Gov. Laura Kelly issued an executive order intended to extend it, under a state law passed the previous month that gave a panel of top legislators authority to overturn the governor's emergency orders.
-An indoor mask mandate is in place in Wyandotte County, which includes Kansas City, Kansas, through at least Nov.
-18.
+Kansas lawmakers revoked the state's mask requirement April 1, 2021, hours after Gov. Laura Kelly issued an executive order intended to extend it, under a state law passed the previous month that gave a panel of top legislators authority to overturn the governor's emergency orders.
+Kansas City and Wyandotte County, which have a unified government, repealed their indoor mask mandate Dec.
+16, 2021.

 Learn more: Read the Kansas health department's mask guidance.

 Gov. John Bel Edwards lifted the state's general indoor mask order Oct.
-27 as a delta-fueled spike in COVID-19 cases eased.
+27, 2021, as a delta-fueled spike in COVID-19 cases eased.
 The mandate, Louisiana's second of the pandemic, had been in effect since early August.
-Face-covering is still required by the state in K-12 schools (districts can opt out of the mandate if they are following CDC quarantine guidelines) and by federal regulations on mass transit and in health care facilities.
+New Orleans ended its citywide indoor mask mandate March 3, 2022.

 Learn more: Read Maine's mask FAQs.

-Gov. Larry Hogan ended Maryland's statewide mask mandate along with all other COVID-19 emergency orders July 1.
-Masking remains the rule on public transportation and in transit hubs, per a federal mandate.
-The city of Baltimore and the state's two largest counties, Montgomery and Prince George's, have local orders requiring most people, vaccinated or not, to wear face coverings in indoor public settings.
+Gov. Larry Hogan ended Maryland's statewide mask mandate along with all other COVID-19 emergency orders July 1, 2021.
+The state's two largest counties, Montgomery and Prince George's, lifted indoor mask orders in late February, and the city of Baltimore did so March 1.

 Learn more: Read the Maryland Department of Commerce's face-covering FAQs.

-Learn more: Read Massachusetts' updated guidance on face-covering.
+Learn more: Read Massachusetts' current guidance on face-covering.

-Learn more: Read the governor’s announcement on lifting the mask order.
+Learn more: Read the state health department's mask recommendations.

 Learn more: Read the Missouri health department's COVID-19 prevention guidance.

 Gov. Greg Gianforte rescinded the state’s mask mandate Feb.
-12. The previous order, issued by then-Gov. Steve Bullock in July, directed Montanans age 5 and up to wear masks in indoor public spaces and at outdoor gatherings where social distancing could not be maintained.
-Gianforte signed legislation in May invalidating local mask mandates, effectively ending face-covering orders in Gallatin, Missoula and other counties.
+12, 2021 and signed legislation the following May invalidating local mask mandates, effectively ending face-covering orders in Gallatin, Missoula and other counties.

-The Department of Health and Human Services recommends people wear face coverings in public when unable to maintain social distancing.
-An indoor mask mandate for the city of Lincoln and surrounding Lancaster County took effect Aug.
-26.
+The state Department of Health and Human Services recommends people wear face coverings in public when unable to maintain social distancing.
+Local indoor mask orders in Omaha and Lincoln were lifted in February 2022.

 Learn more: Read the Nebraska health department's COVID-19 protection guidance.

-Learn more: Read New Mexico's latest mask order.
+Learn more: Read New Mexico's updated COVID-19 emergency order.